 The mission of the HSP Navigator Program is to build a supportive, welcoming and challenging community of academically motivated Honors students.
 The Navigators are the public representatives of the HSP and are a select group of skilled, knowledgeable and motivated honors students who are passionate about the MiraCosta Honors Scholar Program.
 Navigators will share the benefits of the MiraCosta Honors Scholar Program with prospective and current students, administration and staff.
 As proud Honors students, we will strive to strengthen the program’s relationships among faculty, staff, students, and the HSP community.

-Brooke Tyler, Head Navigator
+Brooke Tyler, Navigator

 Hi, everyone!
 My name is Brooke Tyler.
 After graduating high school I took some time off from my education to travel and experience the world.
 During this time I learned some wonderful things about myself and discovered the true value of pursuing a higher education.
 I was drawn to the MiraCosta Honors Scholar Program due to their focus on transferring to a four year university and the enriched educational experience it offers.
-I am now in my second semester at MiraCosta College and my first semester in the Honors Scholar Program.
-Already I have improved my academic abilities through the HSP, been exposed to exceptional transferring opportunities, and built great relationships with my fellow peers.
+I am now in my fourth semester at MiraCosta College and my third in the Honors Scholar Program.
+I have improved my academic abilities through the HSP, been exposed to exceptional transferring opportunities, and built great relationships with my fellow peers.
 I could not be more thrilled to be a part of this community and I am extremely ecstatic to be an Honors Navigator.
-I am currently a Communications major with high hopes of transferring to UCLA.
+I am currently a computer science major with high hopes of transferring to UCLA.
 Go Bruins!
 Outside of my studies I enjoy reading, traveling, being active, playing violin, going to shows, volunteering at the Rancho Coastal Humane Society, and playing video games.
 If you ever have any questions at all please don’t hesitate to come to me.
 I am looking forward to getting to know everyone better next semester, and making it your best semester at MiraCosta yet!

 Hello friends!
 My name is Laura Martin.
 I started at MiraCosta and in the Honors program in the Summer of 2013.
 I am a Molecular Biology major on a pre-med track and have high hopes of continuing my education at Berkeley in the Fall of 2015.
 The Honors Program has set me up for great success with all the opportunities it offers, from transfer days to challenging course work to research conferences.
 Not only has the Honors Program facilitated my academic growth but also my personal and social growth.
 I have met some of the most wonderful people through this program and have made lasting relationships with both students and faculty.
 Outside of MiraCosta, I am cross enrolled at Cal State San Marcos to participate in their Army ROTC program in order to earn my commission as a 2nd Lieutenant upon graduation.
 I am also an intern at Palomar Hospital.
 My ultimate goal is to be a Trauma Surgeon in the Army.
 In my free time I like to bake, hike, thrift shop, and try new restaurants.
 I spend tons of time in the Oceanside Honors lounge so I will be seeing you all around.
 Please feel free to ask me any questions you have.
 I can’t wait to get to know all of you!

 Hey everyone!
 My name is Ian Rigby, and I have been a student at MiraCosta since Fall 2011.
-This will be my second semester in the Honors Scholar Program, and I am so happy to be a part of it as a Navigator.
+This will be my third semester in the Honors Scholar Program, and I am so happy to be a part of it as a Navigator.
 This program has given me a community where not only can I pursue my academic interests more thoroughly but also truly prepare myself to transfer to a four year university.
 I am a double major in linguistics and psychology, and I hope to transfer to UC Berkeley in Fall 2015.
 Having eventually completed graduate school, I intend to become an academic researcher in the field of psycholinguistics.
 When I find myself with free time I like to play tennis, hike, or just relax with my friends.
 If you have any questions please do not hesitate to ask.
 I am truly excited for this upcoming year in the Honors Scholar Program, as I know it is going to be a great one.
 I look forward to meeting you all!

 Curious about Honors?
 Use this form to ask a Navigator any question you like about the Program.